tlandron/PCBS_ModelRecovery/README.md

     revindexdiff = 0
     for idiff = ndiff'
-        revindexdiff = revindexdiff+1; % to facilitate counting of the difference outside the loop
+        revindexdiff = revindexdiff + 1; % to facilitate counting of the difference outside the loop

         idiff % to display the difference being computed in MATLAB LiveScript environment prev_fix = [mean_prev_fit-(idiff(1)/2) mean_prev_fit+(idiff(1)/2)]